ravigadhia/gh-copilot-talk/copilot101/slides.md

 # What we'll cover:

 - What is GitHub Copilot?
-- What is GitHub Copilot good for?
-- BTS of GitHub Copilot Extension/Plugin
-- Tips to get the most out of GitHub Copilot
+- Features of GitHub Copilot
+- How does it work?
+- Access & Installation
-- Live Demos
+- Demos
-- Review
 - Q&A

 <style>